Lercher/CocoR/Readme.md

 writes UTF-8 but no byte order marks.
 The Coco executable has a new command line option that forces UTF-8 processing.

+Note: The 2011 version recognizes UTF-8 only by the existance of a UTF-8 BOM.
+In this version with the new constructor, the BOM is optional but it is mandatory that the stream is UTF-8 encoded.

 ## Declarative, language independent AST -
-Forming an abstract syntax tree (AST) from the parse can be done using semantic actions.
+Forming an abstract syntax tree (AST) from the parse can be done using semantic actions in the 2011 version.
 However, this couples the AST generation strictly to the target language.

-With this extension, some prototyping can be done to explore the desired object hierarchy.
+With this extension, some prototyping can be done to explore a planned/desired object hierarchy.
-Starting with the extraction of the token from a terminal or nonterminal or a literal, you can give them names and form lists.
+Starting with the extraction of the token from a terminal, nonterminal or grammar-defined literal, you can give them names and form object structures lists.
+These structures need not resemble the production graph, you are free to ignore particular nodes or even complete hierarchies between the token(s) and their names.

 As these objects travel up the call tree, you can compose objects and lists from named objects deeper in the call tree by reusing the names of your productions.
-If all runs well, you get at toplevel a structured object made up from other objects, lists and string as leaf datatype.
+If all runs well, you get at toplevel a structured object, made up from other objects, lists and strings as leaf datatype.

 There are functions to inspect the structure and export it to JSON.
-AST code is only generated by Coco/R, if you use it.
+AST code is only generated by Coco/R, if you use it in the grammar.

 Now we are ready to discuss these topics in detail, starting with Token Inheritance.